API-Labels/etiketo/spec.md

 Each value label is identified by a type (as described above) and has a value.
 Value labels can have two types of values, either single strings, or sets of strings.
 If a value label has a value of a single string, this is represented as a JSON string.
 If a value label has a value of a set of strings, this is represented as a JSON array of strings.

+Label types SHOULD indicate whether their value is supposed to be a single string, or a set of strings.
+If the representation of a value label does not match the way the label type is specified, applications MAY ignore the label.

 ## Etiketo Link Labels